KCL-Planning/XAIP-Workshops/README.md

 # XAIP Workshops
-Explainable Planning Workhops
+An up-to-date repository for eXplainable Artificial Intelligence Planning (XAIP) Workhops

-Full description on the project website: https://kcl-planning.github.io/XAIP-Workshops/
+Information on workshops and related work can be found on the website: https://kcl-planning.github.io/XAIP-Workshops/